How To Get Prequalified For A Personal Loan

 - Estimated income

-You should also expect to provide information on your current credit score range and any outstanding debt.
+You should also plan on offering up information about your credit score and any outstanding debt.

 Details specific to the loan you want may also be required.
-Expect to state your desired loan amount and term, and the reason for borrowing.
+Be prepared to provide your desired loan amount and term, and your reason for borrowing money.

-When borrowing through an online lender, the lender’s prequalification forms are usually accessible by clicking on a call-to-action phrase like “See my options,” “See my offers,” and “Check your rate,” that links to the form page.
+When borrowing through an online lender, the lender’s prequalification forms are usually accessible by clicking on a call-to-action phrase, such as “See my options,” “See my offers,” and “Check your rate,” that links to the form page.

 4. Undergo A Soft Credit Check

 After receiving your prequalification form, a lender will likely conduct a soft credit check on your finances.
-This won’t affect your credit score or show up on your report like a hard inquiry, so you can prequalify with multiple lenders without hurting your credit.
+This will take a surface-level look at your credit profile, but it won’t affect your credit score or show up on your report like a hard inquiry unless your lender’s definition of “prequalification” is more like that of a traditional “preapproval.”
+This means you can likely prequalify with multiple lenders without hurting your credit.

 When the credit check is complete, your lender will let you know whether you’re prequalified and possibly present you with an offer.
-This typically happens immediately after you submit your initial form.
+This sometimes happens immediately after you submit your initial form.

 5. Review Your Prequalified Offer

 Once you have an offer in hand, look it over to see if it’s to your liking.
-Make sure to especially review:
+Be sure to especially review:

-- The rate and fees: Your interest rate will determine how much you’ll really be spending on the loan over time, so you’ll want to see if you qualify for a good rate.
-Many loans also require upfront costs like origination fees, so lean toward a lender with the lowest fees.
+- The interest rate and fees: Your interest rate will determine how much you’ll really be spending on the loan over time, so you’ll want to see if you qualify for a good rate.
+Many loans also require upfront costs, such as origination fees, so you’ll certainly lean toward a lender with the lowest fees.

-- Loan-term length: A longer loan term can mean lower monthly payments but more interest owed.
-Shorter terms can save you in interest but will be more expensive monthly, so decide which option best suits your situation.
+- Loan-term length: A longer loan term means lower monthly payments but more interest owed over time.
+A shorter term will save you in interest but be more expensive monthly, so decide which option best suits your situation.

-- Lending timeframe: Personal loans are often available 1 – 7 business days after applying, but the wait can sometimes be longer.
-Delivery time can vary between lenders, so consider your desired timeframe for access to the money.
-Rocket Loans℠ can provide same-day funding under certain conditions.*
+- Lending time frame: Personal loans are often available 1 – 7 business days after applying, but the wait can sometimes be longer.
+Delivery time vary among lenders, so consider your desired time frame for accessing the money.
+Rocket Loans℠ can provide same-day funding under certain conditions.1

-- Features and benefits: Some lenders may offer rate discounts, relief options or other perks to borrowers.
+- Features and benefits: Some lenders may offer rate discounts, relief options and other perks to borrowers.
 Consider any benefits a lender can offer you when choosing a loan provider.

 6. Compare Offers From Other Lenders